turbo-bert/checkload/README.md

     TL;DR

-    CHECKLOAD can use a URL list from a TXT file to download and hash (SHA-512) stuff easily on windows with curl.
+    Use URLs from a TXT file to download and hash (sha512) files on windows 10+.

 CHECKLOAD helps to use curl for downloading a batch of file from the internet.
 After downloading it checks the files contents against a given SHA512 checksum.
 This is a very simple task if you're using MacOS or Linux.
 But for Windows this can be quite a hassle.